-- 4 distinct grades for the student's development on the 4 knowledge lines;
+- 4 distinct grades for the student's development on the 4 knowledge lines (pass or fail);

 - 1 integrated grade on the final result(s).

-In case of insufficient overall grade, the student can present additional work based on specific improvement points indicated by the lecturers of the various knowledge lines.
+In case of insufficient integrated grade, the student can present additional work based on specific improvement points indicated by the lecturers of the various knowledge lines.

 If a student fails to successfully complete the minor in the period in which she took the minor it is possible to finalize the minor in a following period in which the minor is given.

 If a minor is no longer offered or in case the minor is rewritten, the degree programme will offer students a further two opportunities to finalize this minor in the following year.